Certificate expiry

 Foreign-licence holders

-Non-GB licence holders who must take a UK driving test (typically because their issuing country is not on the designated-country exchange list ) are subject to the same 2-year window from their UK theory test pass — there is no extended grace for international applicants.
+Non-GB licence holders who must take a UK driving test — typically because their licence cannot simply be swapped for a British one, which the gov.uk exchange tool will tell you — are subject to the same 2-year window from their UK theory test pass.
+There is no extended grace for international applicants.

 Driver CPC Part 1 (lorry / bus)

-The Driver CPC Part 1 theory test is split into Part 1a (multiple-choice) and Part 1b (hazard perception), which are booked and paid for separately.
-The 2-year clock runs from the date you pass the first part — gov.uk’s wording is “Your theory test certificate is valid for 2 years from when you passed the first part of the test.”
-You must pass the Driver CPC Part 3a (off-road driving) and Part 3b (on-road driving) practical tests within that 2-year window or you must take Part 1 again.
+The Driver CPC Part 1 theory test has two parts — multiple-choice questions and hazard perception — booked and paid for separately.
+The 2-year clock runs from the date you pass the first part.
+You must pass the Driver CPC Part 3a (off-road exercises — an “S”-shaped reverse into a bay, plus uncoupling and recoupling if you’re testing with a trailer) and Part 3b (on-road driving) practical tests within that 2-year window or you must take Part 1 again.

 ADI Part 1 (instructor)

 The ADI Part 1 theory pass certificate also lasts 2 years.
-You must pass ADI Part 2 (driving ability) and ADI Part 3 (instructional ability) within that window — gov.uk’s wording is “Once you’ve passed the theory test, you must pass the other parts of the test within 2 years or you’ll have to start the whole process again.”
+You must pass ADI Part 2 (driving ability) and ADI Part 3 (instructional ability) within that window, or you start the application from scratch.

 The 2-year rule in summary